fishy/blynk-proxy/README.md

 it's easy to sign up for a Heroku account yourself and deploy the code under your account.
-You won't get the nice `blynk-proxy.herokuapp.com` domain but everything else should work out of the box.
+You won't get the nice `blynk-proxy.herokuapp.com` domain but everything else should work out of the box
+(except you need to change `selfHost` in the code accordingly, but that's for a feature that is probably not used at all).

 Alternatively, you could also run this app on any (non-Heroku) server, you just need to set `$PORT` environment variable and run an HTTPS reverse-proxy